Diabetes Canada recommends Canadians:

 All levels of government, from federal to municipal, as well as patient and community groups and individual champions are important catalysts for change and should therefore be involved in reducing consumption of sugars.

-The CDA is committed to helping Canadians make healthy food choices.
+Diabetes Canada is committed to helping Canadians make healthy food choices.
 Reduction of free sugars consumption should not result in an over-consumption of other unhealthy foods.
-The CDA will continue to promote health education, food skills and healthy public policy to support Canadians.
+Diabetes Canada will continue to promote health education, food skills and healthy public policy to support Canadians.

 There is an opportunity to lower the risk of type 2 diabetes and gestational diabetes.
 This requires a long term commitment from many stakeholders at many levels.
 Population based interventions, including education, improved food distribution along with policies, such as SSB taxation and healthy food procurement by public institutions will together promote healthier food consumption, reduced intake of free sugars and better health.